maniadhikari/maniadhikari/README.md

 # 🗿 About Me:
 Hey!
 I'm Manikanta.
-I am a designer and developer with a passion for creating and problem solving.
+I am a Designer and developer by trade, problem solver by nature.
 When I'm not coding or designing, you can find me sipping on a hot cup of coffee.
 Check out my work on GitHub to see what I've been up to.<br><br>🔭 I’m currently working on my own portfolio https://maniadhikari.github.io/<br>👯 I’m looking to collaborate on Open Source Projects<br>🌱 I’m currently learning JavaScript and Blockchain<br>💬 Ask me about goals and planned projects<br>📫 How to reach me iammaniadhikari@gmail.com

 ## 🌐 Socials: